The Ancient Philosophy for You to Live a Happy Life: Stoicism

 The Stoics believe that all humans can experience virtue and happiness, even when living in adverse conditions.

-There are three core principles to Stoicism:
+There are three core principles of Stoicism:

 Treating undesirable events as natural and inevitable.